 God gave it to us, in all of its beauty, to not only physically provide for us, but to feed our souls.

 Dr. Francis Collins, a physician-geneticist and director of the Human Genome Project, said there are moments, sometimes through music or in nature, which “transport you into an intense spiritual place, that is both satisfying and also [generates] a longing which C.S.
 Lewis calls joy.
-Calling us not just physical creatures but spiritual creatures is merited because we seem to have this built into us.”9
+Calling us not just physical creatures but spiritual creatures is merited because we seem to have this built into us.”11

 Studies have shown that as people spend time in nature it leads to increased creativity, joy, peace and refreshment.
 Nature is both calming and rejuvenating.

 Jane Goodall concurs, “Ever since I got my PhD, I’ve been pushing to help people understand that the spiritual side to human existence is as important as the physical side, and I have never seen a conflict between religion and science.
 I was brought up that way.
-My grandfather was a Congregational minister, nor did he see a conflict between religion and science.”10
+My grandfather was a Congregational minister, nor did he see a conflict between religion and science.”12

 Many scientific discoveries came from people who believed God when he said that he is the creator of all of it.
+(Isaac Newton, laws of motion & gravity; Johannes Kepler, laws of planetary motion; James Maxwell, electromagnetic theory; Louis Pasteur, germ theory, pasteurization, etc.)

-Certain locations on earth are more at risk from the earth’s warming and more intense forest fires, hurricanes, floods, and devastating droughts.
+Certain locations on earth are more at risk from the earth’s warming and more intense forest fires, hurricanes, floods, droughts.
 We need to do what is in our power to protect people, simply out of love for them and God’s calling to care for them.

 In our quest to lower carbon dioxide emissions and their devastating effects, we have reason to rely on God to guide us through the necessary discoveries.
+God gives us his assurance:

 “When I volunteered as a missionary doctor in Nigeria, I did not know anything about a lot of the illnesses I was being asked to take care of.
 They’d just been words on a page in a book before.
 I never felt I needed, nor experienced, God’s grace more than then.
 My weakness.
-God’s strength.”17
+God’s strength.”19

 Dr. Collins is also concerned about climate change.
 He commented, “Psalms 24 reads, ‘The earth is the Lord’s and everything in it, the world and all who live in it.’
 This is God’s gift to us and God has handed to us the responsibility to be caring for that gift.
 We’re doing a pretty lousy job in an awful lot of places.
-It’s going to take a lot more of our society coming around the perspective that this is not something to keep putting off.”18
+It’s going to take a lot more of our society coming around the perspective that this is not something to keep putting off.”20

 Global warming and its ramifications will continue to be with us in the near future.
 Many wonderful organizations and programs are working on this.
 Our challenge, for all nations, is to continue to find numerous ways to bring the earth’s temperature back into range, for the sake of all people.